African Bride

-African Bride (Hungarian: Afrikai völegény) is a 1944 Hungarian comedy film directed by István Balogh and starring Kálmán Latabár, Piroska Vaszary and Valéria Hidvéghy.
+African Bride (Afrikai vőlegény) is a 1944 Hungarian comedy film directed by István Balogh and starring Kálmán Latabár, Piroska Vaszary and Valéria Hidvéghy.
 It was shot at the Hunnia Studios in Budapest.
 The film's sets were designed by the art director József Simoncsics.

 Synopsis

 A young man has been in correspondence with Mária a Hungarian woman living in Africa.
 Without ever meeting her, he falls in love with her.
 Having met the woman, and fearing that she is ill-matched to his friend, his actor buddy persuades the attractive young daughter of his landlady to pretend to be Mária.